Mikhail30/Pokemon/README.txt

 ## Getting Started

-1.Install and open IDE on your computer (intellej idea/eclipse/ etc.), pull .java files from this repository to your installed IDE
+1.Install and open IDE on your computer (intellij idea/eclipse/ etc.), pull .java files from this repository to your installed IDE
  , add JUnit library and start the game.

 OR